Mike Heard: Other activities

-Through his roles at Codan and the Electronics Industry Association, Heard partnered with the University of South Australia on various research, skills, and training endeavors "to help advance the state and national economies."
-He received an honorary doctorate from the university in 2013.

-In September 2016, he was appointed chair of the Future Industries Institute at the University of South Australia and as of October 2017 retains the position.

 Heard also served as a director of the laboratory services business Amdel Limited, and was a member of the Australian Space Council and the Australian National Telescope Steering Committee.

-Nuclear industrial development

 In December 2016, Mike Heard was one of a group of 21 prominent South Australians to sign an open letter to the Government of South Australia, which called to keep discussions open regarding the potential establishment of storage and disposal facilities for international spent nuclear fuel in South Australia.
 The group's letter supported the recommendations of the 2015–16 Nuclear Fuel Cycle Royal Commission, but not the vote of the subsequent Citizen's Jury which rejected the pursuit of the nuclear waste storage proposition by a majority vote.

+Recognition

+In 2013, Heard received an honorary doctorate from UniSA.